-Following Alexander Gorlin’s process from sketches to sky lounges.
+Following the architect's process from sketches to sky lounges.

 I visit the site because architecture is a site-specific performance art.
 It must respond, complement and interact with the site, whether it is a landscape in the countryside, an urban setting or the interior of an apartment.
 Simultaneously, I meet the client because the whole design process involves an intimate dance with the client, to listen to their desires, their needs and dreams, and—of course—their neuroses.